 Melt the dark chocolate (I used a microwave), cool a little and stir into the buttercream, if the mixture is a little thick you can add a splash of milk as required.

-Carefully unroll the cooled sponge and spread pn a thin layer of the icing then tightly re-roll the sponge (this time without the grease proof paper).
+Carefully unroll the cooled sponge and spread on a thin layer of the icing, then tightly re-roll the sponge (this time without the grease proof paper).

 After the 'log' is formed, use the remaining icing to cover the outside of the yule log.

-To decorate I used a fork to create the bark texture, added vegan snowflake sprinkles and used icing sugar as 'snow'.
+To decorate I used a fork to create the bark texture and used icing sugar as 'snow'.

 Store in a sealed container for up to 5 days.

-You can leave the yule log as one long sponge, or once filled and rolled you can cut a slice off to form a branch as I did.
+You can leave the yule log as one long sponge, or once filled and rolled you can cut a slice off to form a branch.

 The icing sets fairly quickly so make sure not to take too long!!